This document provides information about the new features and improvements in the 6.X release of BS Contact VRML/X3D.

 ProceduralTexture node

-Procedural texture computes Texture images on the fly based on Ken Perlin's noise function.
+Procedural texture computes Texture images on the fly based on Ken Perlin's

 Example: proctexture.wrl